ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   * After having performed a maximum, pre-configured number of attempts or after a maximum, pre-configured amount of time has elapsed, less than N Group Managers have sent a successful response to the RS.

   The process above is successful if and only if the RS receives a successful response from all the N Group Managers, and exactly one of such responses conveys AUTH_CRED_C equal to AUTH_CRED_C\*.
-This ensures that there is only one OSCORE group G\* such that: the client and the RS are both its members; it has GID\* as current Gid; and the client uses SID\* as Sender ID in the group.
+This ensures that there is only one OSCORE group G\* such that: the client and the RS are both its members; it has GID' as current Gid; and the client uses SID\* as Sender ID in the group.
 In turn, this will ensure that the RS can bound the access token to such single OSCORE group G\*.

 If the operations above are successful, the access token is valid, and further checks on its content are successful, then the RS proceeds as follows.

-* The RS considers the Group OSCORE Security Context identified by GID\* and used in the OSCORE group G\* determined above.
+* The RS considers the Group OSCORE Security Context identified by GID' and used in the OSCORE group G\* determined above.

 * If the Group OSCORE Security Context is not including a Recipient Context pertaining to the client (i.e., with Recipient ID equal to SID\* and authentication credential equal to AUTH_CRED_C\*), then the RS derives such Recipient Context and adds it to the Group OSCORE Security Context.

 * The RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the OSCORE group G\*.

-  In particular, the RS associates the access token with the tuple (SeriesId, Aud, AuthCred), where:
+* The RS associates the access token with the tuple (SeriesId, Aud, AuthCred), where:

   * SeriesId is the identifier of the token series which the access token belongs to, as indicated by the 'token_series_id' claim of the access token.